groue/sqlcipher/README.md

+This repository is a fork of https://github.com/sqlcipher/sqlcipher which adapts SQLCipher for https://github.com/groue/GRDB.swift.

+---

 ## SQLCipher

 SQLCipher extends the [SQLite](https://www.sqlite.org) database library to add security enhancements that make it more suitable for encrypted local data storage such as on-the-fly encryption, tamper evidence, and key derivation.
 Based on SQLite, SQLCipher closely tracks SQLite and periodically integrates stable SQLite release features.